microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-roleassignments.md

 ## Step 6: Clean up resources

 Delete the accessReviewScheduleDefinition object that you created for this tutorial.
-Because the access review schedule definition is the blueprint for the access review, deleting the definition will remove the settings, instances, and decisions associated with the access review.
+This will remove the settings, instances, and decisions associated with the access review.

 ### Request